 Surviving and Kiting

-Kiting consists of using movement and terrain to survive as long as you can.
+Kiting consists of using movement and terrain to keep distance between you and enemies pursuing you.
 When you are outnumbered or heavily pressured, it is almost always better to live than to die.
 Remember that if you die your team has a big disadvantage because you are not there for them while you are on respawn.
 Even if you are being chased by someone away from an objective, you are providing your team some value by holding the attention of the enemy players.
 Dying for an objective is almost never worth it.
 If you die you relinquish your presence for a time which allows the enemy to gain that objective and then move on to the next.
 Even if you give up the objective you are fighting for, surviving to prevent the enemy from moving on to the next objective is valuable.
 If you do know that you can’t survive, die on a node so they are forced to finish you off to capture it.
 Dying off of a node can be bad, but it certainly is better than dying on a node much sooner because you refused to kite.

 The main way to survive is through positioning.
 Standing on a node constricts your movement and makes you an easy target.
 Only stand on a node if no one else on your team is doing it for you and if you have enough cooldowns and sustain to do so.
 Remember: only one person is required to contest a node.
 Many area of effect skills will be used on nodes to try to capture it, so if you wish to preserve health, standing off of the node is the best way to do it.
 Also if you can feel that the enemy is focusing you as their main target, preemptively kite or move in a way that makes it inconvenient for them to attack you.

 Using terrain is one of the best ways to kite.
 All maps have terrain scattered around the capture points, so getting off the node to run around terrain can drastically improve your survivability.
 Because Guild Wars 2 has action based combat, most skills have a very defined range that their target must be in for the skill to land.
 Melee attacks are specifically weak to players who utilize terrain because they require you to be horizontal to your target.
 If a player is within the range to hit you with a skill but they are at a different height on a slope, their attack may still miss.
 Going up and down the Z-Axis is very effective for dodging attacks without actually using your dodge resource or any other cooldown.
 Practice being able to counter pressure with versatile skills while jumping up and down terrain to get the most out of your kiting.
-Good kiters conserve their defensive resources so they can use them when they really need to.
+Good kiters conserve their defensive resources with positioning so they can use their cooldowns to play more aggressively.

 While it can be very complex and reactive how to play depending on matchups and win conditions, there are some cut and dry situations where the playstyle is obvious.
 Here are some situations where certain playstyles are preferred.